 - Human Vision

-- Python (Pytorch) for Computer Vision
+- Multimodal Computer Vision

-- Self-supervised Learning
+- Self-Supervised Representation Learning

 - Statistical Models of Shape and Appearance

-- Uncertainty and Evaluation in Vision
+- Uncertainty and Evaluation

 - Video Understanding